WPBeginner

 If you can’t find your .htaccess file, then see this tutorial.

-Show hidden files in FTP
+Showing hidden files in FileZilla

-Once you are connected to your website, you will find the .htaccess file in your WordPress site’s root directory.
-You need to edit this file and paste the following code before any other code in the file.
+Once connected to your website, you will find the .htaccess file in your WordPress site’s root directory.

 <IfModule mod_rewrite.c>